+NEWS RELEASE

-NEWS RELEASE FOR IMMEDIATE RELEASE
+FOR IMMEDIATE RELEASE

-April 17, 2023
+April 15, 2024

-Record Amounts of Rainfall Create Perfect Conditions for Mosquitoes
+Abundant Rainfall and Rising Temperatures Creates Perfect Conditions for Mosquitoes

-VENTURA, California - Mosquito Awareness Week is April 16-22, and it is a reminder that it is more important than ever to eliminate standing water from your property.
-This year, the very active rainy season has left us with an abundance of mosquito breeding sites, from large flooded low-lying areas to small back yard sources.
+VENTURA, California - Mosquito Awareness Week is April 14-20, and it serves as a reminder that it is more important than ever to eliminate standing water from your property.
+This year, another active rainy season has left us with an abundance of mosquito breeding sites, from large flooded low-lying areas to small back yard sources.

 In addition to native mosquito species, some of which can transmit West Nile Virus (WNV), the invasive Aedes aegypti mosquito has become established and is spreading in many areas of Ventura County.
 These small aggressive mosquitoes are day-biting, can breed in as little as a teaspoon of water, and have evolved to survive and thrive in and around our homes.
 Aedes aegypti mosquitoes have the potential to transmit several viruses, including dengue, chikungunya, Zika, and yellow fever.
-These viruses are not currently known to be transmitted within California, but now that these mosquitoes are present, an infected traveler returning to our area could be a source of local transmission.
+Until recently, none of these diseases had been known to be transmitted within California, however, in October 2023 there were two locally acquired human cases of Dengue, which occurred in Pasadena and Long Beach.
+The presence of Invasive Aedes mosquitoes in an area where there is an infected traveler creates the possibility of the spread of these viruses.

 The most effective means of controlling mosquitoes is to prevent their eggs and larvae from developing in water.
-Mosquito eggs are often deposited just above the level of standing water and may remain viable for a year or more, so objects that can hold water should be discarded, altered, or stored in a way to prevent water from collecting, or drained and scrubbed to remove eggs weekly.
+Some species of mosquitoes lay eggs just above the water level and they may remain viable for a year or more, so objects that can hold water should be discarded, altered, or stored in a way to prevent water from collecting, or drained and scrubbed to remove eggs weekly.